amicuchu/NintendoClientsWiki/AAuth-Server.md

 #### DIGITAL
 The certificate is read from ES save data (`escommon` or `espersonalized`).
 First the index of the ticket is looked up in `ticket_list.bin` by rights id.
 Then the certificate itself is read from `ticket.bin`.

 The ticket is not sent to the server in plain text.
 Instead, it is encrypted with AES-CBC with a random key.
-The key itself is then encrypted with RSA.
+The key itself is then encrypted with RSA-OAEP with SHA256.

 | Param | Description |
 | --- | --- |